capitano-futuro/hello-world/README.md

 Why does Monero insist that Ciphertrace has no way of tracking it when in fact such problems were reported and remain unfixed since 2016?

+For the same reason why asbestos companies insisted that asbestos is safe, or why big tobacco pumped billions into cool advertising.
+There is a lot of money to be made, and the top echelons of Monero community stand to make this money.
+At the end of the day, just like big tobacco, they don't give a damn about the fate of end users.
+By that time they are laughing all the way to the bank.